ogivuk/learning/tdd-django/README.md

 * HttpRequest - a class which object captures what Django sees when a user’s browser asks for a page.
 * HttpResponse - a class which object is a response of view function.
     * content - the content of the response in raw bytes that would be sent down the wire to the user’s browser.
-        * decode - a function that converts the raw content into the string of HTML that’s being sent to the user.
+        * decode(_encoding_) - a function that converts the raw content into the string of HTML that’s being sent to the user.

+django.shortcuts
+* render(HttpRequest, _templateName_) - a function that renders the given template and returns a HttpResponse.

 django.test
 * TestCase - a class to be inherited when creating unit tests.
+    * assertTemplateUsed(_response_, _templateName_) - a function that asserts if the response, returned by the test client, corresponds to the given template.
+* Client - a class that acts as a dummy Web browser used to test views, if the correct template is being rendered.
+    * get(_URL_to_be_tested_) - a function that takes a URL, resolves it via views, and returns a HttpResponse

+django.template
+* loader
+    * render_to_string(_templateName_) - a function that renders the given template and returns a string.

 django.urls
 * resolve - an internal function used to resolve URLs and find what view function they should map to.